-The profits received due to activity of a permanent establishment are attributed to this permanent establishment.
+The profits received as a result of activity of a permanent establishment are attributed to this permanent establishment.
 If there are several permanent establishments, the taxable base for each permanent establishment is normally calculated separately, unless a specific rule allows the taxable base to be calculated on a consolidated basis (e.g., if several permanent establishments are involved in a single technological process).